melowntech/standalone-gdal-drivers/README.md

 ```

 **NOTE:** If you did clone from GitHub previously without the `--recursive`
-parameter, you can fetch submodules by invoking `git submodule updated`.
+parameter, you can fetch submodules by invoking `git submodule update`.
 The
 build will not work otherwise.